TotallyInformation/node-red-contrib-uibuilder/README.md

 * Reduce the amount of front-end code (HTML/JavaScript) needed to create and manage a web app.
 * Reduce the knowledge required for creating reliable, accessible web apps by providing low-code and no-code features.
 * Make it easy to install and serve front-end libraries to support the development of more complex web apps.

-> [!NOTE]
-> UIBUILDER triggers a couple of quality warnings in the [Flows scorecard entry](https://flows.nodered.org/node/node-red-contrib-uibuilder/scorecard).
-"Number of Dependencies" ia >6 - this is due to the large number of features in UIBUILDER and is expected.
-Even so, v7 only has 9 dependencies.
-"Dependencies use latest versions" is due to the use of `execa`, since the author stopped supporting CommonJS modules, trying to force everyone else to do the same but this isn't feasible with Node-RED.
-We are actively trying to eliminate this annoying package.

 ## Features